Numerical simulation of solitary gravity waves on deep water with constant vorticity: Introduction

-The scope of the present paper is confined to deep water waves on a uniform shear flow, propagating in the direction of shear (negative vorticity in our notation, see below).
-Such waves become weakly dispersive in the long-wave limit, and it is known that their weakly nonlinear evolution is described by the Benjamin-Ono equation \cite{shrira1986nonlinear}.
-The BO equation is integrable and has stable soliton solutions, which interact elastically and do not receive a phase shift after the interaction \cite{matsuno1979exact}.
-Our aim is to examine the behaviour of finite amplitude solitary waves and to find out to what extent they retain the properties of their weakly-nonlinear counterparts.
-In contrast to the mentioned works on finite amplitude waves, we ensure the robustness of solitary waves we obtain by modeling their formation from a localized initial perturbation.
-We also model interactions between solitary waves to find out how elastic these interactions are.
+The scope of the present paper is confined to deep water waves on a uniform shear flow propagating in the direction of the shear (negative vorticity in our notation, see Section~\ref{sec:basic}).
+Such waves become weakly dispersive in the long wavelength limit, and their weakly nonlinear evolution is described by the Benjamin-Ono (BO) equation \cite{shrira1986nonlinear}.
+The BO equation is integrable and has stable soliton solutions; the solitons of the BO equation interact elastically and do not undergo a phase shift after the interaction \cite{matsuno1979exact,matsuno1980interaction}.
+Our aim is to examine the behaviour of finite-amplitude solitary waves and to determine the extent to which they retain the properties of their weakly-nonlinear counterparts.
+In contrast to the works on finite-amplitude waves cited above, we do not limit our study to stationary solutions; we use evolution equations to model solitary waves formation from a localized initial perturbation (which also ensures stability of the obtained waves), as well as interaction of two solitary waves.

 The simulations are performed within the framework of the full Euler equations for deep water waves with constant vorticity.
-The governing equations in conformal coordinates for a constant vorticity flow over an arbitrary bottom profile were obtained by Ruban \cite{ruban2008explicit}, and independently for a flat bottom by Choi \cite{choi2009nonlinear}.
-Here we use a slightly different formulation which employs Dyachenko variables \cite{zakharov2002new} to improve numerical stability of the system; the corresponding governing equations were derived by Dosaev et al. \cite{dosaev2017simulation}.
-We also discuss an extension to the iteration procedure suggested by Chalikov \& Sheinin \cite{chalikov2016numerical} for obtaining stationary wave profiles in conformal parameterization.
+The governing equations in conformal coordinates for a constant vorticity flow with a free surface over an arbitrary bottom profile were obtained by Ruban \cite{ruban2008explicit} and were independently obtained for a flat bottom by Choi \cite{choi2009nonlinear}.
+Here we use a slightly different formulation that employs Dyachenko variables \cite{zakharov2002new} to improve numerical stability of the system; the corresponding governing equations were derived by Dosaev et al. \cite{dosaev2017simulation}